nepi-ng - C - managing files

 The purpose of the C3bis script is to show how one can use shell tricks to deal with less fortunate situations, where typically the server side runs forever, but you need to stop it once some other job is done.

-Note the use of the Sequence
+Note the use of the Sequence object in variable transfer_job, that

-almost entirely relieves us of managing the required
+almost entirely relieves us of managing the required relationships.

-All the jobs inserted in the Sequence
+All the jobs inserted in the Sequence have their required

 relationship set to the previous job in the list, by setting

-object we actually deal with the
+required on the Sequence object we actually deal with the

-jobs for the first job in the sequence.
+required jobs for the first job in the sequence.

-Finally, by setting scheduler
+Finally, by setting scheduler on this transfer_job object, we

 automatically attach all the jobs in the sequence to the global